Go to page top

 What is the aim of the toolkit?

-• The aim is to increase autistic peoples understanding of and involvement in research both as participants and public contributors
+• The aim is to increase autistic peoples' understanding of and involvement in research both as participants and public contributors

 How was the toolkit created?

 • The toolkit is a collaboration between UK-based researchers, clinicians, autistic people and The University of Manchester Library.
 Initial ideas and an early draft of module 1 were discussed with Autism@Manchester’s expert by experience group and feedback was collected about the content ideas.
 Further feedback from autistic people was obtained on the first full draft of 2 modules and then the entire toolkit.
 We developed the content and made changes based on these rounds of feedback.
 Of the toolkit authors, three of the main writers are autistic; we worked with academics who are experts in autism and co-producing research.
-Our e-learning colleague, Matthew Jackson, also brought considerable experience of supporting individuals with autism.
+Our e-learning colleague, Matthew Jackson, also brought considerable experience of supporting autistic individuals.

 Who has been involved in creating the toolkit?